What is a writing coach?

 The combination of transparency, expertise, and passive mentorship provides a foundation for the author to improve organically as a writer.

 All writers can benefit from extra accountability.
 If you’re writing in your free time, as a side project, or struggle with self-motivation, it can be challenging to force yourself to write.
 You’re busy, you don’t have deadlines, and you only have your own expectations and goals to meet.

 They’ll guide you through how much you could write each day and what you should hope to achieve within that time.
 Whether you’re too unstructured or demanding too much of yourself and becoming burned out, your writing coach will collaborate with you to set the best schedule for you based on your personal circumstances and industry best practices.

 You may have a broad goal to finish your novel by a certain date.
 But how realistic is this goal, and could it be optimized?
-Your writing coach will help you determine if that’s realistic and break down that large goal into smaller, more defined targets to help you reach it.
+Your writing coach will help you determine if your goals are realistic and break down larger goals into smaller, more defined targets to help you reach them.

 You're 90% likely to accomplish your goal if you have someone who you're accountable to!

 Managing your timeline...